akassab/KijijiGraphs/README.md

 # KijijiGraphs

-Kijiji Graphs takes a search result and tranforms it into an interactive graph giving you greater insight on a product or service's markt value over time.
+Kijiji Graphs takes a search result and tranforms it into an interactive graph giving you greater insight on a product's or service's market value over time.

 ## Functions